Noah81192/bonifyapi/README.md

 # Define Module & Client

-Make a ne file in you bot andd name it bonify.js
+Make a file in you bot and name it bonify.js

 ``const Discord = require("discord.js");
 const client = new Discord.Client();